Dubrovnik Annals

 Dubrovnik Annals is an annual peer-reviewed academic journal established in 1997.
-It covers all aspects of the history and culture of Dubrovnik and the Dubrovnik Republic.
+It covers all aspects of the history and culture of Dubrovnik and the Republic of Ragusa.
 It is published by the Croatian Academy of Sciences and Arts's Institute for Historical Sciences and the editor-in-chief is Vladimir Stipetić.
 The annals are yearly presented at a conference in a festive atmosphere.

 Abstracting and indexing

 The journal is abstracted and indexed in Historical Abstracts.